mitexleo/fediroma/docs/docs/installation/otp_en.md

     ln -s /etc/nginx/sites-available/akkoma.conf /etc/nginx/sites-enabled/akkoma.conf
     ```

-If your distro does not have either of those you can append `include /etc/nginx/akkoma.conf` to the end of the http section in /etc/nginx/nginx.conf and
+If your distro does not have either of those, you can append `include /etc/nginx/akkoma.conf` to the end of the HTTP section in /etc/nginx/nginx.conf and
 ```sh
 cp /opt/akkoma/installation/nginx/akkoma.nginx /etc/nginx/akkoma.conf
 ```

-#### Edit the nginx config
+#### Edit the NGINX config
 ```sh
 # Replace example.tld with your (sub)domain
 $EDITOR path-to-nginx-config